Alcohol Use Disorders Identification Test (AUDIT)

 Jump to section

-The AUDIT has been extensively validated across diverse populations and clinical settings.
-It shows strong internal consistency (α ≈ 0.80–0.90) and good predictive validity for identifying alcohol use disorders and related harm.
+The AUDIT has been validated across many countries, cultures, and clinical settings.
+It shows strong internal consistency (α ≈ 0.80–0.90) and high sensitivity and specificity for identifying alcohol use disorders and related risks.

 Sources: Babor et al., 2001; Reinert & Allen, 2002